8 Great Summer Hikes in Northern Virginia

 You'll find a wonderful variety of mostly-level trails at Mason Neck State Park perfect for summer hikes.
 Each trail offers a chance to spy bald eagles and other birds in Belmont Bay and the surrounding marshes.

-After your hike, head to nearby Pohick Bay park and take the kids for a swim at Pirate's Cove, one of the largest, outdoor freeform pools on the east coast.
+After your hike, head to nearby Pohick Bay Park and take the kids for a swim at Pirate's Cove, one of the largest, outdoor freeform pools on the east coast.
 Pohick Bay Regional Park also offers boat rentals, mini-golf, and hiking trails.

 8. Burke Lake Park, Fairfax Station

 There are lots of birds and other nature to enjoy, so take your time.
 In summer, the park operates a miniature train that is a lot of fun if you're traveling with young children.
-The park marina rents boats, the fishing is great, and a carousel, mini-golf, disc golf, and other activities are available too.

 BONUS: Ellanor C. Lawrence Park, Centreville